 A Yiddish proverb says, "A half truth is a whole lie."
 Dear brothers and sisters, do we really love our Lord Jesus?
 Do we care enough when someone twists the true nature of our Savior?

-And it is different from what people from other religions do.
+It is different from what people from other religions do.
 This antichrist spirit is from inside the church.
 Do we pay attention carefully when someone teaches us about the Truth?
 Sometimes it is very subtle, not an obvious attack on the person of Jesus Christ, but it surely instills doubts inside us.